ppy/osu-wiki/news/2025/2025-01-04-featured-artist-track-updates-winter-2025.md

 [![](https://assets.ppy.sh/artists/265/header.jpg)](https://osu.ppy.sh/beatmaps/artists/265)

 [**Tenchio**](https://osu.ppy.sh/beatmaps/artists/265) is a one-of-a-kind musician behind a complex combination of math rock, noise, and pure emotion.
-Two tracks are now part of his listing, one of which has a two vocal versions: one vocaloid and another human!
+Two tracks are now part of his listing, one of which has two vocal versions: one VOCALOID and another human!

 ### Tenchio - PLAY DEAD feat.
 Po-Uta (Quiet Ver.)